CRGMBC/CityBikeTableau/README.md

 Ensure your presentation is professional, logical, and visually appealing.

 # Method
-Downloaded 12 months of JC citibike trip data (from Aug-22 to Jul-23)
+Downloaded 12 months of JC citibike trip data (from Aug-22 to Jul-23).
+Using July 2023 data to create the vizualisations.
+Removed trips where the Ride ID did not end at a Station to ensure the vizualisations are taking into account valid start and end times.